nic-bertino/beets-onetagger/README.md

 # Beets OneTagger Plugin

-This Beets plugin integrates OneTagger functionality into your Beets workflow, automatically running OneTagger after importing new music files.
+This plugin passes beets-imported files to OneTagger to provide more robust and customized metadata.

 ## Installation